vtex/faststore/docs/wip/build-pipeline.md

 [SonarQube](sonarqube.md) is used to measure and analyze code quality using static analysis.

-Everytime that the CI flow is triggered, a static analysis of the code is made taking into account the latest changes of the pull request.
+Every time that the CI flow is triggered, a static analysis of the code is made taking into account the latest changes of the pull request.
 If any issues are found by sonarqube, they will be marked as annotations on the pull request like so:

 ![Store Framework Jamstack CI sonarqube annotations](./../images/sonarqube_annotation.png)

 #### Possible states
 - `queued`: soon this step will be executed.
 - `in_progress`: this step is being executed.
-- `completed/success`: Sonarqube didn't found any critial issues.
+- `completed/success`: Sonarqube didn't found any critical issues.
 - `completed/failure`: There is at least one critical issue found by sonarqube.

 More information can be found [here](./sonarqube.md)

 ## Lighthouse CI

 Lighthouse is a tool that is used to monitor the performance of a website, and it is executed each time a new build is completed, using the `Deploy Preview` as the source of analysis.
-This results are agregated and allows the developer to compare the performance of whats being developed with what is in production.
+These results are aggregated and allow the developer to compare the performance of whats being developed with what is in production.

 You can access the execution logs by clicking on `details` at the `Lighthouse` check.
 ![Store Framework Jamstack CI lhci check completed](./../images/lhci_check_completed.png)